reisxd/revanced-builder/README.md

 If you are on a PC, download the latest executable from [here](https://github.com/reisxd/revanced-builder/releases/latest) or if you are on a Android device, please see [this](https://github.com/reisxd/revanced-builder/wiki/How-to-use-revanced-builder-on-Android).

+**NOTE: If you intend to build the rooted version of either YouTube or YouTube Music, you must have the stock YouTube app to be the same version as the one chosen for building.
+Otherwise, the build will fail.**

 ## For developers

 For developers, see [this](https://github.com/reisxd/revanced-builder/blob/main/DEVELOPERS.md)